 - Regular communication with parents.

-- Develop self esteem and respect.
+- Develop self-esteem and respect.

-- Expand network of social support for youth.
+- Expand network of social support.

-- Decrease participants associations with delinquent peers.
+- Decrease participants associations with problematic peers.

 - Encourage academic aspirations and motivations.